torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	  zswpwb
 		Number of pages written from zswap to swap.

+	  zswap_incomp
+		Number of incompressible pages currently stored in zswap without compression.
+These pages could not be compressed to a size smaller than PAGE_SIZE, so they are stored as-is.

 	  thp_fault_alloc (npn)
 		Number of transparent hugepages which were allocated to satisfy a page fault.
 This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE